jvrsantacruz/mp3hash/README.md

 c28d6976114d31df3366d9935eb0bedd36cf1f0b  14_Hotel-California-(Gipsy-Kings).mp3
 ```

-The hash it's made strictly using the music data in the file, by calculating the tags sizes and
+The hash it's made strictly using the music data in the file.
+This is done by calculating the tags
-omitting them.
+sizes and ignoring them when calculating the hash, thus hashing only the music data in the file.

 The default hashing algorithm is `sha-1`, but any algorithm can be used as long it's supported by
 the Python's `hashlib` module.
 A complete list of all available hashing algorithms can be obtained
-by calling the program with the `--list-algorithms`.
+by calling the program with the `--list-algorithms` flag.

 ```bash
 $ ./mp3hash --list-algorithms